BU-hammerTeam/PyHammer/README.md

     run pyhammer.py -i test_case/exampleInputFile.txt -p test_case/

-##Known Issues
-When running the Eyecheck GUI some Mac computers will crash, displaying this error (and many more):

-> -[NSApplication _setup:]: unrecognized selector sent to instance 0x10c138de0

-This error has been [traced to a problem with the maplotlib backend][backend_problem].
-A universal fix has not been found at the moment and the following fix should only be implemented if the above error is encountered.
-Otherwise, this change may crash working code.
-If you are running into this error go into [eyecheck.py](eyecheck.py) and uncomment the `import matplotlib` and `matplotlib.use("TkAgg")` lines at the top of the file.
-This has been found to fix this problem.

 ##Publications

 This project and accompanying work is described Appendix A in Kesseli et al. (in prep.)